Plot: After a meeting with Mr. Goi, Miroku has to make a decision about his future with Echika.

 Plot: Yugi is continuing his duel with Haga as he prepares for his most powerful monster, the Ultimate Moth.
 Yugi uses the new rules to his advantage and wins out, defeating Haga and eliminating him from the tournament.
-But that is only the first bump on the road to victory.
+But that is only the first bump on the road to getting his grandpa back.

 4Kids seems to be putting effort into making Mai very mean.
 Mai’s not really humble by any means in the original, but she’s constantly throwing out “losers” and “geeks” while overall mocking the group in the dub.

 Mai’s first dialogue is also changed slightly.
-She seems to believe Yugi can’t win against Weevil in the dub, while she simply says you can’t judge the duel due to one turn as one turn can be all that it takes to turn a duel around, as Yugi showed with his mirror force, in the original.
+She seems to believe Yugi can’t win against Weevil in the dub, while she simply says you can’t judge the duel by one turn as one turn can be all that it takes to turn a duel around, as Yugi showed with his Mirror Force, in the original.

 Okay, why the hell did Yugi attack the cocoon?
 He knew the defense power was 300 points greater than Gaia’s attack points.
 That’s like a rookie level mistake…..*cough* Though, technically Weevil made an even rookie-er mistake because he clearly summons the cocoon in attack mode instead of defense mode, which means Gaia would’ve easily won since the cocoon’s attack is 0.
 While we’re on the subject, Yugi cheats by using Polymerization, a magic card, during Weevil’s turn.

 I don’t know why this matters, but in the original, the Great Moth sounds like, well….a donkey.
 In the dub it sounds like a bird.
 Neither is really…uh, accurate (How does a giant moth sound?) but the dub sounds better.